‘RHOBH’ Star Garcelle Beauvais Claims She Was Keeping It ‘Real’ By Dissing Kyle Richards In LA Mission Speech

 “Listen, you have to keep it real.
 And we’re not all going to be best friends right off the bat, right?” she explained on Bravo’s The Daily Dish podcast, according to a report shared on July 8.
 “That’s kind of how I felt.”

-As she explained at the time, Garcelle felt that she kept bringing up certain issues to Kyle but received no interest about them.
-Instead, she alleged, Kyle glazed over her issues and made Garcelle feel as if she wasn’t present.
+As she explained at the time, Garcelle felt that she kept bringing up certain issues to Kyle but received no interest in them.
+Instead, she alleged that Kyle glazed over her issues and made Garcelle feel as if she wasn’t present.

-While Garcelle and Kyle appeared to get along with one another during their early moments together on The Real Houswives of Beverly Hills, things seemed to take a turn for the worse between them earlier after the new episodes of Season 10 began to air and in recent months, the two of them have exchanged a number of verbal jabs in the press.
+While Garcelle and Kyle appeared to get along with one another during their early moments together on The Real Housewives of Beverly Hills, things seemed to take a turn for the worse between them earlier after the new episodes of Season 10 began to air.
+In recent months, the two of them have also exchanged a number of verbal jabs in the press.

 As The Inquisitr previously reported, Kyle appeared on an episode of Maria Menounos’ podcast, Better Together, earlier this year, where she addressed Garcelle’s then-recent appearance on Watch What Happens Live.